The ACT Lesbian, Gay, Bisexual, Transgender, Bisexual, Intersex and Queer (LGBTIQ) Ministerial Advisory Council

-On 5 March 2013, the ACT Government appointed a new 12 member Lesbian, Gay, Bisexual, Transgender, Bisexual, Intersex and Queer (LGBTIQ) Community Advisory Council.
-The membership of the Council brings together a diverse range of skill, experience and expertise to assist the Government develop and implement policies that are relevant LGBTIQ persons and the broader community.
-The Council membership represents a wide range fields such as education, business, legal, community support and health services.
+The Advisory Council brings together a diverse range of skills, experience and expertise to assist the Government to continue to develop and implement policies that are relevant to LGBTIQ persons and the broader community.

 Anne-Marie is an accomplished former public servant with 22 years of senior experience with the federal environment portfolio.
 Anne-Marie was a pioneer of peer supervision and mentoring of LGBTIQ public service staff.
 Anne-Marie has a history of working with ACT LGBTIQ groups and projects, and is currently the convenor of the Canberra Gay and Lesbian Qwire and is working with Northside Community Services as an advisor of the development of culturally safe services and supporting LGBTIQ volunteers and elders.
 Anne-Marie has demonstrated experience in engaging with stakeholders and mentoring and a commitment to projects benefiting the community.